ckessler2/phd/Alsomitra_NNCS/README.md

 </p>

 Each of the 5 simulations runs for 60s, with a control frequency of 1Hz.
 For each control step, the script records all 6 system states, the y error, and the PID-controlled actuation (e_x).
 These results are saved to a [csv file](https://github.com/ckessler2/phd/blob/main/Alsomitra_NNCS/Training_Data.csv) with 8 columns and 306 rows (and as a mat file). <br />
 Note that the dynamics only involves 6 states, but I added the error signal to the dynamics equation such that the network would have the same signal (if not the derivative and integral) as the PID controller.
+The actuation values are normalised to be between 0 and 1, to make training easier.w

 <hr style="height: 1px;">